 Sports are more than just fun and games.
 From schoolyard chants to Super Bowl championships, playful competition finds its way into nearly all aspects of culture.
 Fighting to win draws on cooperation, concentration, coordination, and creativity—things worth striving for in their own right.

 The world of politics reflects human nature in all its rational and irrational glory.
 How we govern ourselves and make decisions, use and often abuse power, reflect our deepest fears at least as much as our aspirations and ideals.

-Peter Drucker famously stated that "management is doing things right; leadership is doing the right things."
+Peter Drucker famously stated that when "management is doing things right, leadership is doing the right things."
 Great leaders possess dazzling social intelligence, a zest for change, and above all, vision that allows them to set their sights on the "things" that truly merit attention.